mbatc/swift-wasm-test/README.md

 This step installs the Swift python package, `swift-sim` to the web environment and then uses `empack` to export the web environment to the `./dist` directory.

-The Web page in [site](./site/) and next-swift built in the previous step are then copied to `./dist`.
+The web page in [site](./site/) and next-swift built in the previous step are then copied to `./dist`.
 The `dist` folder is then ready to be hosted on a server.

-## Swift Modifications